 Basit Ali was born in Lyari, the hub of football, on 10th May, 1994.
 His father, Mohammad Hasan has been an eminent footballer and played for domestic clubs and department teams for years and served as coach for K-Electric Football Club.

 The one who inspired Basit was his father when he was only 7 years old.
 He kept on going with his father on weekends to learn about stunning game of football.

 Recalling the memories of his visit to Malaysia and representing Pakistan in AFC U-16 Championship 2010 and playing against the team of Uzbekistan, he says that he learned a lot from that tour.
 They (Uzbekistan Team) play with more enthusiasm and they have more skills as they tour abroad and play friendly matches.
 In same tournament, Pakistan played against Saudi Arabia, Kuwait and Afghanistan.
 Playing against Saudi Arabia was a wonderful experience for him as Saudi Crowd was gathered and they started cheering to encourage their team that gave energy to him at once.
-As the Arabic drums, they started to play for a moment he felt if there is Balochi Lewa (A traditional Balochi music) being played which increased his enthusiasm.
+As the Arabic drums, they started to play for a moment he felt as a footballer from Lyari, if there is Balochi Lewa (A traditional Balochi music) being played which increased his enthusiasm.

 When asked about what experience you gained while playing their he said, “Even we strive much more than them, we workout two times a day but they perform much better as they keep on going abroad and play friendly matches.”